ClifHouck/unified/README.md

 >While designed to be non-destructive to existing application objects and
 >configuration, some non-`GET` endpoints are called.
 Please take a look at
 >existing integration tests and verify you're comfortable running them
 >against your API host.
-We are *NOT* resposible for any harm they might
+We are ***not*** responsible for any harm they might
 >cause to your network device/control-plane.
+There are facilities to [backup](https://help.ui.com/hc/en-us/articles/360008976393-Backups-and-Migration-in-UniFi) your configuration and we ***heavily*** suggest you do so before working with the CLI.

 ## Linting